 Here’s our selection of the most impressive, wacko or just plain weird Guinness World Records that the Czech Republic can brag about (they were either achieved in the Czech Republic and/or by Czechs).

 In other news, Czech citizen Pavel Sin managed to gather the largest collection of axes (590) back in 2015, now displayed in the Konice Regional Museum of Handicrafts.
-Compatriot Ladislav Sejnoha has no reason to blush either, he who managed to put together the largest collection of bus tickets (200.000 different tickets from 36 countries) in the world.
+Compatriot Ladislav Sejnoha has no reason to blush either, managing to put together the largest collection of bus tickets (200,000 different tickets from 36 countries) in the world.

 Step aside, Games of Thrones’ dragon-killing Night King: the farthest javelin throw (male) was achieved by Jan Zelezny in Germany in 1996 (98.48 meters) and the farthest javelin throw (female) was also the work of a Czech, Barbora Spotakova in 2008 in Germany (72.28 meters).

-But that’s not all in the sports section: the fastest run 800 metres (female) was achieved by Jarmila Kratochvilova in Munich in 1983, aged only 32 years old (with an impressive time of 1 minute and 53 seconds) – also good to know, it’s the longest-standing individual records in athletics.
+But that’s not all in the sports section: the fastest run 800 metres (female) was achieved by Jarmila Kratochvilova in Munich in 1983, aged only 32 years old (with an impressive time of 1 minute and 53 seconds) – also good to know, it’s one of the longest-standing individual records in athletics.

 Let’s finish with a rather unfortunate one: the most aces served in a Davis Cup match is 78 by Croatian tennis player Ivo Karlovic… against Czech player Radek Stepanek in 2009.

-But, should you exclude the title of the trilogy to which it belongs, the record – of 26 characters – is co-held by American movies Around The World in Eighty Days (Oscar for Best Picture 1957) and One Flew Over the Cuckoo’s Nest (Oscar for Best Picture 1976), directed by Czech director Milos Forman, one of the leading figures of the Czech New Wave in the 1960’s and much-beloved figure in his home-country up until today. czech guinness records
+But, should you exclude the title of the trilogy to which it belongs, the record – of 26 characters – is co-held by Around The World in Eighty Days (Oscar for Best Picture 1957) and One Flew Over the Cuckoo’s Nest (Oscar for Best Picture 1976) by Czech director Milos Forman, one of the leading figures of the Czech New Wave in the 1960’s before his emigration to the United States.